 By 400 AD the majority of Gaul had accepted Christianity, however, this could not be said of Britain at the time, certainly not Cornwall.
 During the 5th century Bishops were repeatedly sent from Gaul to Britain and also to Ireland both to strengthen orthodoxy and to evangelise, however after Rome's control of Britain was released in 410 AD christianity was no longer exclusively promoted by the ruling elite and both pagan and christian beliefs co-existed according to geography and family tradition.

-The independence of Britain's Christianity was most strongly expressed by a theology promoted by the British monk Pelagius, who lived between 360 and 418 AD.
+The independence of Britain's Christianity was most strongly expressed within a theology promoted by the British monk Pelagius, who lived between 360 and 418 AD.
 The arguments put forward by Pelagius were determined as heretical to Rome at the Council of Ephesus in 431 AD, being at odds with the Augustine teaching that, as mankind are all sinners with a sinful hearts, salvation is impossible except by the grace of God.
 Augustine taught that no one has a choice to accept or refuse such free gift and their passage through life is therefore predetermined.
 Pelagius was concerned that this boundary to free will was being used as an excuse for immorality and he argued that people could use their free will to change themselves by actively following Christian principles.

 Pelagianism was influential across the Empire and Germanus, Bishop of Auxerre was sent to Britain in 429 to combat the threat at source.
-The philosophy resonated most in Britain and flavoured to some extent the distinctive “Celtic” church of the British Isles, fitting more firmly perhaps with the more individualist and self reliant spirit of the people.
+The Pelagian philosophy resonated strongly in Britain and flavoured to some extent the distinctive “Celtic” church of the British Isles, fitting more firmly perhaps with the more individualist and self reliant spirit of the people.
 The arguments made on both sides remain relevant and, perhaps to a degree, unresolved to this day.
 Perhaps the psychological make up of the “Celtic” peoples, as much as their distance from Cantebury or Rome, may account for the proliferation of non-conformist tendencies in these regions over the centuries.

-By 500 AD the power of the Roman Church had become entrenched as an instrument of authority and political influence in areas of Europe which were still largely under Roman influence, however in contrast to this the British tradition remained more independent.
+By 500 AD the power of the Roman Church had become entrenched as an instrument of authority and political influence in the areas of Europe which were still largely under Roman influence, however in contrast to this the British tradition remained more independent.
 Celtic Britain was by this time under great pressure from the heathen Saxon invaders.
-The Saxons held the majority of Britain's eastern coastline and over the next 100 years the inexorable advance would mean that the land bridge between Cornwall and Wales was be cut.
+The Saxons held the majority of Britain's eastern coastline and over the next 100 years the inexorable advance westwards would mean that the land bridge between Cornwall and Wales was eventually cut.
 Progressively the Celtic British enclaves of Cumbria, Wales, Cornwall and Brittany became separated.
 The Saxons were not to embrace Christianity untill 597 AD when AEthelberht was converted during Augustine of Cantebury's mission.

 In the early years of the 6th Century individual monks, particularly those from neighbouring South Wales were better received.
 Aesthetic and austere proselytising monks spread their word by example and in uncompromising fashion travelling the common lands of Wales, Cornwall and Brittany.
-The power of the early church the Celtic nations derived in large part from these holy men and women's ability to demonstrate that Christianity surpassed the power of worldly leaders who were often shown to have feet of clay.
+The power of the early church in the Celtic nations derived in large part from these holy men and women's ability to demonstrate that Christianity surpassed the power of worldly leaders who were often shown to have feet of clay.
 They stood up against lords and kings, overshadowing them by steadfastness and good works, in later years there was a strong tradition of powerful people giving up their privilege to become monks and indeed saints themselves.

-This moral battle was also being played out in raw conflict in Ireland around 560 AD when supporters of St Columba and King Diarmait fought pitched battles, the outcome of which eventually led to future Irish kingly power being tempered by that of the church.
+This moral battle was also being played out in raw conflict in Ireland.
+Around 560 AD the opposing supporters of St Columba and King Diarmait fought pitched battles, the outcome of which eventually led to future Irish kingly power being tempered by that of the church.
 This cultivated the Irish monastic tradition whose moral authority put bounds on secular government.
 Much later, In 697 AD, for instance a conference of bishops and abbots endorsed a code of war which defined war crimes and set out penalties for offences against non combatants especially women, children and students.
 Ireland became at this time a leading moral force in Europe, renowned both for its spiritual authority and scholarship for centuries to come.

 Stained glass window in Feock Church showing St. Kea, St. Feock & St. Perran.